 2.5 Year Program

 The UD Physical Therapy Curriculum is offered as a 2.5 year program.
 Along with excellent didactic and clinical education, this timing permits students to begin their professional practice early.

 Emphasis on Life-long Learning

 UDPT Faculty are Leaders in the Profession

 UD Physical Therapy faculty are highly regarded as leaders in their profession.
 It’s not uncommon for them to receive national recognition from the American Physical Therapy Association (APTA).
-Five of our current faculty have been awarded Catherine Worthingham Fellow designations (FAPTA), which recognizes a physical therapist or life physical therapist member of the association whose contributions to the profession through leadership, influence, and achievements demonstrate frequent and sustained efforts to advance the profession.
+Six of our current faculty have been awarded Catherine Worthingham Fellow designations (FAPTA), which recognizes a physical therapist or life physical therapist member of the association whose contributions to the profession through leadership, influence, and achievements demonstrate frequent and sustained efforts to advance the profession.
 All faculty are highly involved in the profession, within the APTA and other professional associations.